The Court of Human Relations: Film

 In the second half of the 1930s, Columbia Pictures produced a series of short subjects (10 minutes long) based on The Court of Human Relations.
 The first, "Mad Money", was shown in "125 key cities" beginning on September 4, 1936, with additional episodes scheduled for monthly production.
-B.K.
-Blake was the series' producer and director.
+B. K. Blake was the series' producer and director.
 The films were based on material from True Story and other McFadden publications.
 The series was promoted on the air during broadcasts of the program.

 Television

 A daily afternoon version of The Court of Human Relations began on NBC-TV on June 22, 1959, and ended on August 21, 1959.
-A.L.
-Alexander was the program's creator, producer, and moderator.
+A. L. Alexander, the host of A. L. Alexander's Mediation Board, was the program's creator, producer, and moderator.
 The show replaced Haggis Baggis in the network's lineup.
 Three mediators joined Alexander each day, with two cases presented in each episode.
 The program was panned by William Ewald, a columnist for United Press International.
 In a column printed in the June 24, 1959, issue of the New Castle (Pennsylvania) News, he described the show as "just a cheap peep show, a keyhole cavalcade, and a rather mournful reflection on the taste of TV programmers."

 In 1960, 50 half-hour episodes of the program were available for syndication.